fxstein/todo/docs/MULTI_USER_DESIGN.md

 - ⚠️ **Alternative approaches may be better**: UUIDs, namespaces, or accepting single-user scope

 **Recommendation:**
-Before implementing this design, **seriously consider**:
+Before implementing the Git-based approach, **seriously consider**:
+1. **GitHub Issues/Gists as atomic coordinator**: This approach provides true atomic assignment and may be viable
-1. **Is multi-user support necessary?** Maybe todo.ai's strength is in single-user, single-branch scenarios
+2. **Is multi-user support necessary?** Maybe todo.ai's strength is in single-user, single-branch scenarios
-2. **Is conflict resolution sufficient?** Can we make resolution seamless enough that conflicts are acceptable?
+3. **Is conflict resolution sufficient?** Can we make resolution seamless enough that conflicts are acceptable?
-3. **Should we explore alternatives?** UUIDs, namespaces, or external coordination services
 4. **What's the actual use case?** Understanding the real-world scenarios may reveal this design isn't needed

+**Key Insight:**
+The **GitHub Issues/Gists approach** (Option 1 above) is significantly more viable than Git-based coordination because:
+- ✅ Provides true atomic assignment via GitHub API
+- ✅ Eliminates race conditions
+- ✅ Works across branches and forks
+- ✅ Uses existing GitHub infrastructure
+- ✅ No fundamental limitations like the Git-based approach

+**Consider exploring GitHub Issues/Gists approach before implementing Git-based coordination.**

 **This design documents the attempt** and provides a framework for conflict resolution, but **acknowledges it may not be a viable solution** for practical multi-user scenarios with sequential numbering.